 Most of the physical recovery occurs within the first month after the surgery.
 During the initial stages, movement is confined to walking, standing and sitting without pushing, pulling or lifting.
 Return to work will be dependent on healing and whether you have a less active job.
 Routines like exercise may be reduced for over a month depending on how easily you recover.

-Possible Problems of Breast implantThis operation is associated with many of the same risks as other types of major cosmetic surgery.
-It also has some distinct dangers including:
+Possible Difficulties of Breast implantThis procedure is associated with several of the same risks as other forms of major cosmetic surgery.
+It also has a few distinct dangers consisting of:

 - Breast implant rupture and deflation

-- Occurrence of fibrous and tough scar tissue surrounding the implant (capsular contracture).
+- Formation of fibrous and tough scar tissue surrounding the implant (capsular contracture).

-- Feeling numb or other variations in nipple/breast sensitivity.
+- Numbness or other changes in nipple/breast sensation.

 [yt_playlist mainid=”U__Tvzt2ibw” vdid=”U__Tvzt2ibw,66W6kxPhl7U,kFo-uNIsHLo,hKIOat7mlNg” novd=”4″]